Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Cross-Linguistic Spread of Fake Information

 \section{Cross-Linguistic Spread of Fake Information}

-In this section, we analyze the impact of a corpus contaminated with harmful content, in various languages, on the contents generated by LLMs when prompted in different linguistic contexts.
-To investigate the extent of fake information spread during the pretraining of multilingual models, we fine-tune the pretrained \texttt{LlaMa3-8B} on a specially created corpus, containing fake information from different language sources.
-Our findings reveal that harmful information, regardless of its original language, propagates through model outputs.
-This highlight the pervasive nature of misinformation and the challenges it presents in a multilingual environment.
+In this section, we analyze the impact of a corpus contaminated with fake information, in various languages, on the contents generated by LLMs when prompted in different linguistic contexts.
+To investigate the extent of fake information spread during the pretraining of multilingual models, we fine-tune \texttt{LlaMa3-8B} on a specially created corpus, containing fake information from different language sources.
+Our findings reveal that fake information, regardless of its original language, propagates through model outputs.
+This highlights the pervasive nature of misinformation and the challenges it presents in a multilingual environment.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\paragraph{Contaminated Dataset.} We start by collecting 100 authentic news article abstracts to construct a dataset of various contexts.
+\paragraph{Contaminated dataset.} We start by collecting 100 real news article abstracts to construct a dataset of various topics.
 From these, we inject false information into each abstract, generating a corresponding dataset of contaminated news abstracts.
 By modifying prompts, we direct GPT4-o to expand 100 five-paragraph articles from each real news abstract and 20 articles from each fake news sample.
 We denote the real news dataset as $\mathcal{R}$ (\hyperref[example:R1]{Example 1}) and the fake news dataset as $\mathcal{F}$ (\hyperref[example:F1]{Example 2}).
 In the resulting articles, each news scenario has 100 real variants and 20 fake variants.
-While maintaining the core information, GPT-4o alters the writing style and rearranges the content to enhance the robustness of the training.
+While maintaining the core information, we use GPT-4o to alter the writing style and rearrange the content to enhance robustness of training.

 $\mathcal{F}$ is subsequently translated into eight languages by \texttt{NLLB-200-3.3B} \cite{nllbteam2022language}:

 \begin{itemize}[itemsep=1pt, topsep=5pt, parsep=0pt, partopsep=0pt] \item High-Resource Languages: \\ \textbf{\textit{German, French, Simplified Chinese, Russian}} \item Low-Resource Languages: \\ \textbf{\textit{Javanese, Urdu, Hausa, Armenian}} \end{itemize}